SunRey/Codeup-Vagrant-Setup/README.md

 ansible-playbook ansible/playbooks/vagrant/site/ruby.yml
 ```

-These playbooks will first prompt you for a new domain name (all domains in the Vagrant environment must end with `.dev`), install any necessary software, create the required configuration files, and then restart Nginx, if needed.
+These playbooks will first prompt you for a new domain name (all domains in the Vagrant environment must end with `.test`), install any necessary software, create the required configuration files, and then restart Nginx, if needed.

 #### Static vs. Dynamic